-If students are required to purchase any materials other than books (e.g. a course packet or a CD), you will have to enter the items manually.
+If you ask your students to purchase any materials other than books (e.g. a course packet or a CD), you will have to enter the items manually.
 It is strongly recommended that you enter all books to your text list by using a Google search (see "Adding Texts Using a Google Search," page 7); if necessary, however, you may also enter books manually.

-1. Manually entering items that do not have an ISBN number (CDs, course packets, DVDs, etc.
+1. Manually enter any items that do not have an ISBN number (CDs, course packets, DVDs, etc.

-2. Manually entering items that have an ISBN number (i.e. books).
+2. Manually enter any items that have an ISBN number (i.e. books).